jordansaints/plexWatchWeb/README.md

 __This fork has been modified to include city and state location data next to all IP addresses, for ease of keeping tabs on who's watching your server.__

+__I have also updated the external location links (to Google) to use the latitude and longitude values of the IP address (instead of the city, state pair).
+Those links also now pass through a dereferer service on their way out, for a touch of privacy.__

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=Q3HXXBC6ZBENJ)

 * plexWatch: https://github.com/ljunkie/plexWatch